acse-srm3018/ReservoirClassification/README.md

 ## Dataset
 You can download dataset from [Excel file](https://github.com/acse-srm3018/ReservoirClassification/blob/main/dataset.xlsx).
 You can download pressure derivative dataset from [Excel file](https://github.com/acse-srm3018/ReservoirClassification/blob/main/dataset.xlsx).

-The dataset includes 214 training and 15 testing data that will be used for training ANN models.
+The dataset includes 3250 data within 6 clases that will be used for training ANN models.

- Trainging dataset:
-    The training dataset is 214 set of parameters as input data and their corresponding RF and flow rate as the target.
- Test dataset:
-    The training dataset is 15 set of parameters as input data and their corresponding RF and flow rate as the target.
 ## Models Comparsion and choosing

 We trained different models to compare them and find the best ones based on their performance.